in-my-minds-eye/in-my-minds-eye.github.io/content/english/_index.md

   - title: "Bloopers are out!"
     image: /images/documentary_bloopers.png
-    content: "A sneak peek of some of the fun moments from our filming days.
+    content: "A sneak peek of some lovely (and sometimes very silly) moments from our filming days.
 We hope you enjoy it!"
     button:
       enable: true
       label: Watch now!